The simple harmonic urn: Transition probabilities for

 where $T_z$ is defined as in (\ref{E: times as sums of exponential rvs}).
 The inter-arrival times of $W(t)$ are $(i \xi_i)_{i=1}^z$ and, given $U(0) = z$, the death process $U(t)$ has the same inter-arrival times but taken in the reverse order.
 The processes $V(t)$ and $W(t)$ are independent and identically distributed.
-Define for $n , m \in \N$,
+Define for $n , m \in\N$,

-If $Z_k = n$, then $Z_{k+1}$ is the value of $V$ when $W$ first reaches the value $n+1$; $Z_{k+1} = m$ if and only if the process $(W,V)$ reaches $(n,m)$ \emph{and} then makes the transition to $(n+1,m)$.
-Since $(W,V)$ is Markov, this occurs with probability $r(n,m) \frac{m}{n+m}$.
-So for $n,m \in \N$,
+If $Z_k = n$, then $Z_{k+1}$ is the value of $V$ when $W$ first reaches the value \mbox{$n+1$}; $Z_{k+1} = m$ if and only if the process $(W,V)$ reaches $(n,m)$ \textit{and} then makes the transition to $(n+1,m)$.
+Since\vadjust{\goodbreak} $(W,V)$ is Markov, this occurs with probability $r(n,m) \frac{m}{n+m}$.
+So for $n,m \in\N$,

-Conditioning on the site from which $(W, V)$ jumps to $(n,m)$, we get, for $n,m \in \N$, $n+m \geq 3$,
+Conditioning on the site from which $(W, V)$ jumps to $(n,m)$, we get, for $n,m \in\N$, $n+m \geq3$,

 where $r(0,m)= r(n,0) = 0$.
-It is easy to check that $r(k,1) = r(1,k) = 1/k!$ for all $k \in \N$.
+It is easy to check that $r(k,1) = r(1,k) = 1/k!$ for all $k \in\N$.
 It will be helpful to define

-Then we have for $n, m \in \N$, $n+m \geq 3$,
+Then we have for $n, m \in\N$, $n+m \geq3$,

-These constraints completely determine the \emph{positive integers} $s(n,m)$ for all $m,n \in \N$.
-Since the Eulerian numbers $A(n+m-1,m)$ satisfy the same initial conditions and recurrence relation \cite[Thm.~1.7]{Bona}, we have $s(n,m) = A(m+n -1, m)$, which together with (\ref{E: p and r}) gives the desired formula for $p(n,m)$.
+These constraints completely determine the \textit{positive integers} $s(n,m)$ for all $m,n \in\N$.
+Since the Eulerian numbers $A(n+m-1,m)$ satisfy the same initial conditions and recurrence relation (\cite{Bona}, Theorem 1.7), we have $s(n,m) = A(m+n -1, m)$, which together with (\ref{E: p and r}) gives the desired formula for $p(n,m)$. \end{pf*}

-It is evident from (\ref{E: recurrence for r}) and its initial conditions that $r(n,m) = r(m,n)$ for all $n,m \in \N$.
+It is evident from (\ref{E: recurrence for r}) and its initial conditions that $r(n,m) = r(m,n)$ for all $n,m \in\N$.
 So

-Therefore the $\sigma$-finite measure $\pi$ on $\mathbb{N}$ defined by $\pi(n) = n$ satisfies the detailed balance equations and hence is invariant for $p(\cdot,\cdot)$.
+Therefore, the $\sigma$-finite measure $\pi$ on $\mathbb{N}$ defined by $\pi(n) = n$ satisfies the detailed balance equations and hence is invariant for $p(\cdot,\cdot)$.
 In fact there is a pathwise relation of the same type, which we now describe.
-We call a sequence $\omega =(x_j,y_j)_{j=0}^k$ ($k \geq 2$) of points in $\Z_+^2$ an {\em admissible traversal} if $y_0 = x_k =0$, $x_0 \geq 1$, $y_k \geq 1$, each point $(x_j,y_j)$, $2 \leq j \leq k-1$ is one of $(x_{j-1}-1,y_{j-1})$, $(x_{j-1},y_{j-1}+1)$, and $(x_1,y_1) = (x_0,y_0 +1)$, $(x_k, y_k) = (x_{k-1} - 1,y_{k-1})$.
+We call a sequence $\omega=(x_j,y_j)_{j=0}^k$ ($k \geq2$) of points in $\Z_+^2$ an \textit{admissible traversal} if $y_0 = x_k =0$, $x_0 \geq1$, $y_k \geq1$, each point $(x_j,y_j)$, $2 \leq j \leq k-1$, is one of $(x_{j-1}-1,y_{j-1})$, $(x_{j-1},y_{j-1}+1)$, and $(x_1,y_1) = (x_0,y_0 +1)$, $(x_k, y_k) = (x_{k-1} - 1,y_{k-1})$.
 If $\omega$ is an admissible traversal, then so is the time-reversed and reflected path $\omega' = (y_{k-j},x_{k-j})_{j=0}^k$.
-In fact, conditioning on the endpoints, $\omega$ and $\omega'$ have the same probability of being realized by the simple harmonic urn:
+In fact, conditioning on the endpoints, $\omega$ and $\omega'$ have the same probability of being realized by the simple harmonic urn.